guillemc/linux-notes/vim/files.md

 Write changes and quit  `:wq`

+Forgot to open file with sudo?  `:w !sudo tee %`

 Edit another file  `:e filename`
 _Use Tab for automatic file name completion_
 _Use `:pwd` and `:cd` to set the working directory_